 Imagine stepping into a room expecting warmth and laughter, only to be met with a cold silence and disapproving stares.
-Or picture biting into a treat that promises sweetness, but delivers a shockingly bitter taste.
+And or picture biting into a treat that promises sweetness, but delivers a shockingly bitter taste.
 These jarring experiences highlight the absence of something pleasant, leading us to ponder what exactly sits at the opposite end of that spectrum.
 What word truly captures the essence of the unpleasant?

 Main Subheading